NiHe3/Pill-Dispenser/README.md

 (made by Niko, yell at him if something doesn't make sense)

  GOLDEN RULE
-	When a problem arrives be proactive and inform other group members if they cannot help you fix it talk to the Keijo If you cannot attend group meeting tell the group
+	When a problem arrives be proactive and inform other group members if they cannot help you fix it talk to the Keijo. <br>
+	 If you cannot attend group meeting tell the group
 	 Faster this is done the better

  20.00 status meeting every weekday
 	 - Go through what you've done towards the project